jandestrada/python_gas_tutorial/tute-gas.md

 accelerations due to their position and the position of other particles around them can be used to simulate a wide variety of situations.

--   <span>Molecular dynamics and computational chemistry can determine the shape of molecules, their resonant frequencies and their potential reactions.
-The most difficult part is to determine the interaction potentials which can depend on relative positions of more than two particles, and also on angles between them.</span>
+-   Molecular dynamics and computational chemistry can determine the shape of molecules, their resonant frequencies and their potential reactions.
+The most difficult part is to determine the interaction potentials which can depend on relative positions of more than two particles, and also on angles between them.

--   <span>Gravitational interactions determine the orbits of planets in the solar system.
+-   Gravitational interactions determine the orbits of planets in the solar system.
 Precise calculations of these orbits determine whether the solar system is stable or chaotic, whether orbits may change drastically at some future time, give clues as to how the solar system form, and whether any asteroid is likely to hit the earth.
-With large objects like planets their shape and rotation may need to be taken into account.</span>
+With large objects like planets their shape and rotation may need to be taken into account.

--   <span>Animal behaviour.
+-   Animal behaviour.
 Animals use the positions of other animals and objects around them to decide how they should move in order to achieve their goals.
 The goals might include getting food, fleeing predators, staying in a group and avoiding collisions.
-This simulations apply to people and traffic flow and can be used to design adequate escape routes from burning buildings and sinking ships, road systems that minimise congestions, or to suggest driving techniques that avoid collisions.</span>
+This simulations apply to people and traffic flow and can be used to design adequate escape routes from burning buildings and sinking ships, road systems that minimise congestions, or to suggest driving techniques that avoid collisions.